-Step 7: Your Website and Facebook Business Page.
+Step 7: Your Website and Facebook/Instagram Business Page.

 If the template or site is too difficult for you to work out of the gate, SCRAP it and MOVE ON!
 Make sure before you sign up for anything, that you have the ability to either add, or already have a blog attached.
 Blogs are money for rising up the Google Rankings.
-If you can get it, Facebook integration on your website and blog can only help you attract and retain visitors.
+If you can get it, Facebook and Instagram integration on your website and blog can only help you attract and retain visitors.
 Make sure that you’re able to update your website and/or blog a few times a week.
-But the BIGGEST thing is, if you’re going to post on your Facebook Wall, post it on your blog.
-Be synchronized.
-If you don’t have time right now to do both, don’t do either.
+But the BIGGEST thing is if you’re going to post on your Facebook Wall, post it on your blog.
+Try and be synchronized.
+You can cover a lot more marketing without having to generate new content this way.

 It’s important to show off your personality on both your Facebook Business Page and on your website in your choice of images and graphics.
-But keep the personal updates outta there!
-That’s what your personal page is for.
-No client wants to know you had a rough day, or that you’re sick of editing, or that you feel another photographer has copied your style.
+Keep the personal updates for your personal page!
+No client wants to know you had a rough day, that you’re sick of editing, or that you feel another photographer has copied your style.
 Keep it separate.

 Step 8: Setting up Vendor relationships.